MaharsheeKaria/ASM-Lab-Behavior/README.md

 Define data extraction start and end minutes (in brackets and comma spaced); Can define multiple time intervals (comma spaced): **(0,2),(2,4),(4,6),(6,8),(8,10),(0,5),(5,10)**

-This script however, gives you only the first 5 of the 6 sheets that trait_anxiety.py gives.
+This script however, gives you only the first sheet that trait_anxiety.py gives.